ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 proxy and discover an existing gateway on the Ethernet segment, supply a new gateway to the Ethernet segment, both, or neither.

+Opportunistic sending of Ethernet frames is not allowed in HTTP/1.x because a server could reject the HTTP Upgrade and attempt to parse the Ethernet frames as a subsequent HTTP request, allowing request smuggling attacks; see
+{{?OPTIMISTIC=I-D.draft-ietf-httpbis-optimistic-upgrade}}.
+In
+particular, an intermediary that re-encodes a request from HTTP/2 or 3 to HTTP/1.1 MUST NOT forward any received capsules until it has parsed a successful Ethernet proxying response.

 # IANA Considerations

 ## HTTP Upgrade Token